Association Belgo-Palestinienne (ABP)

 - ABP’s stated mission includes:

-- ABP condemns Israeli actions taken in response to security threats, calling for the “liberation of all political prisoners” and the “dismantlement of all colonies and the separation wall,” omitting the context of violence or terrorism under which arrests are made and the security wall was built.
+- In 2015, ABP condemned Israeli actions taken in response to security threats, calling for the “liberation of all political prisoners” and the “dismantlement of all colonies and the separation wall,” omitting the context of violence or terrorism under which arrests are made and the security wall was built.

-- ABP blames Israel alone for the conflict, and considers “the political objective of the Zionist movement, from the outset and in practice, to be the bearer of injustice against the Palestinian people.”
+- ABP places sole blame on Israel for the continuation of the conflict, and considers “the political objective of the Zionist movement, from the outset and in practice, to be the bearer of injustice against the Palestinian people.”

 - ABP is active in discriminatory BDS campaigns against Israel.